martinlackner/abcvoting/paper/paper.md

 # Summary

 The Python package `abcvoting` is a research tool to explore and analyse *approval-based committee (ABC) elections* [@abcbook].
-It contains implementations of major ABC voting rules.
-These are voting rules that accept as input *approval ballots*, where voters indicate which candidates they like or support.
+First and foremost, it contains implementations of major ABC voting rules.
+These are voting rules that accept as input *approval ballots*, that is, the (binary) preferences of voters expressing which candidates they like or support.
 The output is a fixed-size subset of candidates, called a *committee*.
 Ideally, a committee is chosen in such a fashion that it reflects the input, that is, the voters' opinion as expressed via approval ballots.
+Much of the recent research has focussed on developing ABC voting rules that reflect the preferences of voters in a *proportional* fashion.

-`abcvoting` is primarily designed for researchers interested in voting and related algorithmic challenges.
+`abcvoting` is primarily intended for researchers interested in voting and related algorithmic challenges.
 The core content of `abcvoting` are implementations of a large number of ABC voting rules.
 These allow a user to quickly compute (and compare)